Video Production for Social Media – The Playbook

 8. Evergreen vs. trends

 We often think of social media posts as being pretty ephemeral – they generate attention for 24-48 hours and then drift off into obscurity.
-On Instagram, that’s not neccessarily the case.
+On Instagram, that’s not necessarily the case.
 Visit the Explore page on Instagram and there’s a good chance that lots of the posts there will be months, and in some cases, years old.

 Think about content ideas that will offer as much value in six months as they will today as part of your overall content strategy.
 The growth of SEO on social platforms ties in closely with this.
 Evergreen and search-discoverable content can continue to deliver sustained engagement over a long period of time.